 How do you connect Alexa to Bluetooth?

 First, put your target Bluetooth speaker into pairing mode.
 The exact method will vary from product to product, but typically this involves holding down a specific button for a few seconds.
-Check instructions if you’re not sure.
+Check its instructions if you’re not sure.

-From here it’s a matter of using the Alexa app for Android, iPhone, or iPad:
+From here, it’s a matter of using the Alexa app for Android, iPhone, or iPad.

 - Select the Alexa device you’re trying to pair with.

 - Under Bluetooth Connections, tap Connect a device.